h12w/gspec/DESIGN.md

 When the test cases are organized in a tree of closures, there is no way to know the whole structure without actually running it.
-So it is not possible to run all test cases simultaneously, and the process has to be exploratory, start goroutines on the fly.
+So it is not possible to run all test cases simultaneously, and the process has to be exploratory, starting goroutines on the fly.

 To support concurency, test cases should be completed isolated from each other.